chase-eck/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Chase Eck is a doctoral candidate in Economics at The University of Arizona.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His research interests include the optimal design of transfer programs and the effects of  occupational licensing in medicine on patients.